RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-12-high-performance-computing-at-acm.markdown

 There are those who believe that the Top 500 list is missing a few names.
 Some governments or companies might not want to publicize their HPC skills.

-###Other Top Computing Lists
+###Speed vs. Power
-High performance computers gulp power.
+High performance computers gulp electricity.
 Rule of thumb: One megawatt of electricity used over the course of one year costs $1 million.
-The owners of the world's fastest supercomputer spend $17 million dollars per year on electricity _for one computer_.
+The fastest supercomputer in the world uses 17 megawatts of electricity, so its owners have an annual electric bill of $17 million dollars.

-Another group of supercomputing professionals maintains [The Green 500](http://green500.org) list to recognize the most energy efficient supercomputers in the world.
+[The Green 500](http://green500.org) list recognizes the most energy efficient supercomputers in the world.

 ###The Fourth Paradigm
 Kalwani closed the historical section of his talk with a discussion of [The Fourth Paradigm](http://research.microsoft.com/en-us/collaboration/fourthparadigm/) of discovery.
 The concept comes from a collection of essays published by Microsoft Press.
 As of this writing, a free PDF of the book is available from [Microsoft Research](http://research.microsoft.com/en-us/collaboration/fourthparadigm/).